dotkernel/dot-maker/docs/book/v1/component/command.md

 > Class "ExistingCommand" already exists at /path/to/project/src/ExistingModule/src/Command/ExistingCommand.php

-If you input a valid name, `dot-maker` will create the Command and output a success message:
+If you input a valid name (like, "NewCommand"), `dot-maker` will create the Command and output a success message:

-> Created Collection: /path/to/project/src/ExistingModule/src/Command/NewCommand.php
+> Created Command: /path/to/project/src/ExistingModule/src/Command/NewCommand.php

+## Create multiple Commands

 To allow the creation of multiple Commands, the process will loop until you leave the name blank.

-> dot-maker will look for a matching ServiceInterface in the module (e.g.: BookServiceInterface — BookCommand).
-> If it finds one, it will automatically inject it into the Command.
+Each iteration creates a new Command under the same module.